Nice Handwriting Pays Off: How to Start a Calligraphy Side Job

 In a time when cursive handwriting is fading from many classrooms, calligraphy is making a surprising resurgence.
 While carefully hand-lettered invitations, place settings and envelopes tend to be reserved for weddings, many calligraphers find themselves working on a variety of celebrations and other projects.

-Maybe you’ve always been complimented about your handwriting, or you’ve practiced calligraphy as a hobby over the years.
+Maybe you’ve always received compliments about your handwriting or practiced calligraphy as a hobby over the years.
 The time may be right for you to hone your skills and start letting your friends and family know you’re taking orders.
 With rates for envelope addressing alone ranging from $2 to $5 each, calligraphy could be a lucrative side hustle.

 Want to take up calligraphy as a part-time gig?
 Here’s how to maximize your success.